Last update: August 14, 2020

 As announced in August 2019, components of the Hog’s Back Swing Bridge have reached the end of their life cycle, and the National Capital Commission (NCC) is undertaking rehabilitation work to extend the bridge’s service life another 20 to 30 years.

-Although work is progressing well, challenges during the procurement and construction process will require the Hog’s Back Swing Bridge to be closed an additional three months, until August 28th, 2020.
+Although work is progressing well, challenges during the procurement and construction process will require the Hog’s Back Swing Bridge to be closed an additional month, until October 1st, 2020.
+The extension is due to the circumstances of the COVID-19 pandemic and their effects on the construction industry.
 The NCC regrets the impact that this extended closure will have on the public and is working with its partners, including Parks Canada and the City of Ottawa, to help mitigate the effects to traffic.

 Current detours will remain in effect and additional information will be shared with the public as it becomes available.